 What if I do not have administrative access to install programs or change settings on my computer?

 You will need to contact the person or department with administrative rights to your computer.

-UCF lab computers should meet the minimum requirements for the information literacy modules.
+UCF computers in the campus computer labs should meet the minimum requirements for the Information Literacy Modules.

 Student FAQ Answers

 The modules sound helpful, but none of my professors have assigned them to me.
 Is there some way that I can still use the modules?

 Yes.
 You may access and complete any of the ‘generic’ modules at http://infolit.ucf.edu/students/modules.Leave a Comment

 The URL for the module does not work.
 What should I do?